Criminology with Forensic Investigation BSc (Hons) – 2024 entry

 We make every effort to identify possible placement opportunities according to your interests, career plans and location preferences.

-While you are expected to find your own placement, support is available both internally in the Department of Sociology and through our careers service.
+While you are expected to find your own placement, support is available both internally in Sociology and through our careers service.
 Some of our placements are paid, usually in the region of £12,000-15,000 a year.
 If you work on an unpaid placement, you can claim extra financial support and may also work for a reduced amount of time.

 Companies and organisations that have participated in the scheme include: